happylishang/happylishang.github.io/_posts/Spoken-English/2025-2-1-new-words.md

 * Help me **make** a wall
 * watch me run / play around the rock /up/down the hill  / across the log
 * I like to talk / I want to eat fruits
+* Stop playing hide and seek with me.
+Just tell me the truth.
+* See where I sit , I sit on the log   Can you move like this  ,yes I can move like that
+* You will fall off the log  \can you hold this rock
 *